ryhyh98/Youtubedownload/PRD.md

 *   **Sample Rate:** 44100 Hz
 *   **Channels:** Stereo

+### 3.4.
+User Interface

+*   Display download progress with a progress bar.
+*   Show detailed conversion logs in a text area.

 ## 4. Technical Requirements

-*   The application should be built as a standalone executable file (`.exe`) for Windows.
+*   The application will be built as a standalone executable file (`.exe`) for Windows.
+*   All required external command-line tools (`yt-dlp.exe`, `ffmpeg.exe`, `ffprobe.exe`) will be packaged within a `vendor` directory.
+*   The application must be able to run without requiring users to install Python, yt-dlp, or FFmpeg separately.

 ## 5. Out of Scope